FF:SUP001 Psychology for teachers I - Course Information

 - Teaching methods

-- lecture (one hour a week) and seminar (one hour a week), discussion, homework, self-study of recommended literature
+- lecture and seminar, discussion, homework, self-study of recommended literature

 - Assessment methods

-- examination (written test - usually 20 questions rated 20 points, for succesfully managing to be achieved at least 14 points - 70 %)
+- written examination (knowledge test - usually 20 questions rated 20 points, for succesfully managing to be achieved at least 10 points - 50 %, full-time form of the examination)

 - Language of instruction